 Professional cleanings are the key to your healthy smile.

 If you or a family member have not had a professional teeth cleaning recently, please consider the importance of regular cleanings and the maintenance of your dental health.

-Coming for an oral hygiene visit in our Sandy Springs office is a unique and individualized experience.
+Coming for an oral hygiene visit in our Sandy Springs or Chamblee office is a unique and individualized experience.
 Each of our hygienists is an educated and experienced health care professional that will invest interest in your oral as well as your global health.
 Your hygiene visit includes periodontal charting of your gums, taking digital x-rays, a cleaning, and an oral cancer screening.

 The ADA recommends the following for good oral hygiene:

 - Brush your teeth twice a day with an ADA-accepted fluoride toothpaste.